Whooping cough (pertussis)

 What can be achieved with a vaccination?

-People who have already had whooping cough can develop it again.
-But a vaccination does not provide full protection.
+Even people who have been vaccinated or had a previous infection with whooping cough can catch the disease again.
 Because the illness has a much milder progression in vaccinated people, the Standing Committee on Vaccination (STIKO) at the Robert Koch Institute recommends a whooping cough vaccination for all age groups.

 Initial immunization

 Immunization is particularly recommended for infants.
 The first shots are referred to as initial immunization.
-If this initial immunization in childhood is unsuccessful, it can be rectified up into adulthood.
+If this initial immunization in childhood is unsuccessful, it can be repeated at a later stage, including in adulthood.

-The initial immunization comprises three individual vaccine doses that are recommended at the following times:
+The initial immunization comprises three vaccine doses that are recommended at the following stages:

-1. vaccination: from the age of two months (eight weeks old)
+1. First vaccination from the age of two months (eight weeks old)

-2. vaccination: from the age of four months
+2. Second vaccination from the age of four months

 In childhood and adolescence, vaccine protection should be boosted twice with a combination vaccine for whooping cough, tetanus and diphtheria: